yegorus/node-bestchange/README.md

 ## Terms of use

-To use the API, you need to add a link to bestchange.ru where currency rates will be used
+To use the API, you need to add a link to https://bestchange.ru where currency rates will be used